Skip to main contentArrow Right

 Fig: Available jobs

-Click the Go to Admin Dashboard web page to access the admin dashboard where you can toggle each job’s published status:
+Click the Go to Admin Dashboard web page to access the admin dashboard, where you can toggle the published status of each job.

 Fig: Admin dashboard